 - Daikatana has two computer-controlled sidekicks, and they both suffer from the same horrible AI, made even worse by the fact that they have to survive or the level is failed.

-- Star Wars: Republic Commando has not one, but three stable AI companions, each with a unique specialization and abilities (demolitions, sniper, and hacker).
+- Star Wars: Republic Commando has not one, but three stable AI companions, each with a unique specialization (demolitions, sniper, and hacker).